sap-tutorials/btp-adai/tutorials/sapui5-flexibility-keyuseradaptation-1-introduction/sapui5-flexibility-keyuseradaptation-1-introduction.md

 ---

 Congratulations!
-You have just made your first key user adaptations and activated your first version.
+You just made your first key user adaptations and activated your first version.
 In a real system, all end users would see your version of the app: a tailored UI of the Manage Products app to work more efficiently.

 >Notice that, if you reload the app, your changes will still be there.

 ### Restoring the app to its original state

 1. Start key user adaptation again (like in Step 1).

 2. On the Version drop down (left side of the toolbar), select *Original App*.

     ![Original App](step5-originalapp.png)